EnviroGroup Solar Power Guide

 Get in touch with one of our experts to see what rebate schemes that you are eligible for!

 What is a feed in-tariff?

-All electricity retailers will pay you for your exported power, but usually in the order of 12-18 cents for unit of energy (kWh) for installations after 2011.
+All electricity retailers will pay you for your exported power.
+From July 2021 the minimum rate is 6.7c per kWh.
 Be sure to check with your current energy retailer and shop around for a better deal if you are not happy as some offers from electricity retailers are better than others in terms of the ‘peak’ electricity rate, supply charges and also the feed-in tariff rate.

 Why do they do this?
 Feed-in tariffs are a policy incentive designed to encourage people and energy retailers to invest in renewable energy technologies like solar power.